 I'm not even convinced that all of those layoffs were really due to "bad acting" tbh, given that their MO is to fire people after like two months if they don't meet their sales targets.

-― the last famous person you were surprised to discover was actually (man alive), Wednesday, 21 September 2016 17:08 (eight months ago) Permalink
+― the last famous person you were surprised to discover was actually (man alive), Wednesday, 21 September 2016 17:08 (nine months ago) Permalink